geomagpy/MARTAS/README.md

 ### 5.1.
 Quick instructions

 In the following we are setting up MARCOS to collect measurement data from a broker.
 MARCOS subscribes to the broker and receives any new data published there.
-All three systems, MARTAS, BROKER, and MARCOS can run on the same machine as different processes.
+All three systems, pMARTAS, BROKER, and pMARCOS can run on the same machine as different processes.
 You can also have several MARCOS collectors accessing the same broker independently.